Click a link below to jump to the category of publications:

 Lupyan, G. (2017).
 How reliable is perception?
 PsyArXiv; (to appear in Philosophical Topics)

-Lupyan, G. (under review; preprint available).
-Changing what you see by changing what you know: the role of attention and cues.
-PsyArXiv
+Lupyan, G. (to Appear).
+Changing what you see by changing what you know: the role of attention.
+PsyArXiv; to appear in Frontiers in Psychology

 Lupyan, G. (2012) Language augmented prediction.
 Frontiers in Theoretical and Philosophical Psychology. doi: 10.3389/fpsyg.2012.00422